 In the Chernobyl-related cohort study of thyroid cancer and other diseases, conducted jointly with the Ministries of Health of Ukraine and Belarus, Dr. Drozdovitch is responsible for conducting and overseeing the dosimetry for the thyroid screening studies, the Belarusian in utero cohort, and the study of Ukrainian clean-up workers, including a case-control study of thyroid cancer and an investigation into germline mutations in the offspring of those workers.
 He assesses uncertainties in the doses by accounting for shared and unshared errors and collaborates with statisticians on the incorporation of uncertainties into the risk estimates.
 He also continues to conduct and support characterization of uncertainties in dosimetry for the IARC case-control study of thyroid cancer in Belarus and Russia.

-Dr. Drozdovitch is the lead dosimetrist on the nuclear medicine component of the USRT cohort.
+Dr. Drozdovitch is the lead dosimetrist on the nuclear medicine component of the U.S. Radiologic Technologists (USRT) cohort.
 These technologists currently receive some of the highest occupational radiation doses of any medical workers.
 He has collected historical data, reviewed current practice standards and developed cutting edge methods to reconstruct doses from radioisotope diagnostic procedures.

 Dr. Drozdovitch has been a key researcher in the dosimetry effort for a study of thyroid nodules among persons in Kazakhstan who were exposed to radioactive fallout resulting from atmospheric nuclear weapons tests carried out at the Semipalatinsk Nuclear Test Site between 1949 and 1962.
 Information to estimate doses is based, in large part, on the analysis of historical behavior and food consumption.
 As part of a multi-disciplinary team, Dr. Drozdovitch set up and conducted focus-group sessions in Kazakhstan and incorporated those data in a complex two-dimensional Monte Carlo dosimetry system.
 He also provides dosimetry support to the INSERM (France) case-control study of thyroid cancer in persons exposed to fallout resulting from atmospheric nuclear weapons tests conducted in French Polynesia between 1966 and 1974.